Handle Exposure: G3

 Function: To gain supporters for your values and goals.

 "Group" covers an immense variety of possibilities, from the most general, like consumers in society or users of an online service, to the most specific like the organization where you work, your professional body, or a local sports club.
-"Fight" also covers many things from merely speaking up, to active campaigning, to countervailing initiatives.
+"Fight" also covers many things from merely speaking up firmly, to active campaigning, to forceful initiatives.
+Whistleblowers fit in here: although they

 If your activity in any group is disrupted or under threat, then you and others must fight for the group.
 If you deliberately avoid the fight, you are likely to suffer consequences.
 Free-riding on the efforts of others is possible, but has its own risks if others notice.